appserver-io/appserver/_docs/persistence-container.md

 One may wonder how it is possible to have a component persistent in memory using PHP, a scripting language.
 Usually after every request the instance will be destroyed.
 The simple answer is: As appserver.io provides containers that run as daemons.
 You can specify components that are loaded when the application server starts and are in memory until the server shuts down.
 For simplicity reasons, the classes are called [Beans](http://en.wikipedia.org/wiki/Enterprise_JavaBeans), as it is done in Java.

 There are three different types of beans, `Session Beans`, `Message Beans` and `Entity Beans`.
-In version 1.0.0 we do not deliver support for `Entity Beans`, because the responsiblity therefore is up to ORM libraries like Doctrine.
+In version 1.0.0 we do not deliver support for `Entity Beans` because the responsibility is up to ORM libraries like Doctrine.
 So we support Doctrine to handle database persistence.

-> These `Server-Side Component Types` can be distributed across a network, free of charge for developers!
+> These `Server-Side Component Types` can be distributed across a network, free of charge for developers.
 If components have been deployed on different instances, the distribution has to be activated by configuration.

 ### Session Beans